LondonPhil/hello-world/README.md

 # hello-world
-a short description (I'll change this when I know what I am describing)
+I am a short-sighted visionary who believes his life would be improved if he understood Node-JS and MongoDB

-I'm an aging project manager who is convinced that project management could be better
+Real job is that of an aging project manager who is convinced that project management could be done better in this world